padrone1225/padrone1225/README.md

 </h2>

-### I am a Senior Frontend developer using TypeScript, Next, React and Vue, and I'm more interested in Blockchain at the moment.
+### I am a Junior Frontend developer using TypeScript, Next, React and Vue, and I'm more interested in Blockchain at the moment.

 <br/>